 I have been building instruments since 2001 as a hobby and have long had the intention to make a business venture out of it.
 As I said, accounting has been good to me and in 2010 I retired from the corporate life to pursue a new lifestyle building instruments.

-You may notice that many of my instruments have an arrow inlay.
+You may notice that many of my instruments have inlays related to hunting or the outdoors.
 I am a bowhunter and have had the most adrenaline pumping experiences during my hunting adventures.
-I feel so passionate about bowhunting that I chose the arrow as a consistent theme.
-I have made instruments without arrows, so if they are not your thing, no problem!
+I feel so passionate about bowhunting that I chose the arrow as a consistent theme in my early work and this has evolved into more elaborate hunting themes and banjos inspired by the beauty I see in nature.
+I have made instruments without these themes, so if they are not your thing, no problem!